tianhm/certimate/README_EN.md

 > [!WARNING]
 > The current branch is `next`, which is the development branch for v0.4.x.
 It is currently unstable and should not be used in production environments.
 >
-> To access the previous versions, please switch to the `main` branch.
+> To access the previous versions or open Pull Requests, please switch to the `main` branch.

 ---